-The numbers on men’s shirt measure the distance around the neck, and the length of the sleeves.
+The numbers on men’s shirts measure the distance around the neck and the length of the sleeves.
 Pants sizes also use two numbers: the first is the distance around the waist, the second is the length of the inseam.
 Suit jackets and coats are measured around the chest, under the arms.

 You can use this men’s clothing size conversion tool to make sure you’re ordering the right sizes when shopping online at USA clothing stores.

 Not surprisingly, women’s clothing is a bit more complicated than men’s!

 Women’s dress sizes are measured according to height and figure type.
 If you’re between 5’2″ and 5’5″ and have a slender figure, you’re technically a “junior” size (no matter what age you are!).
 Women between 5’5″ and 5’7″ tall are a “misses” size, and “women’s” sizes are for women 5’5″ and 5’8″ with fuller and rounder figures.